commanderkeen0/wg-adm/README.md

  # Wireguard CLI management tool
 This tool a collection of different bash scripts to create configuration files for wireguard servers and clients.
-All configuration items ares tored within a json file that currently needs to be managed manually.
+All configuration items are stored within a json file that currently needs to be managed manually.

 ## Requirements
 What is needed to make it work:
-1. a SSH privat key per Server (or the same on each remote VPN server (not recommended))
+1. servers with wireguard isntalled, an environement where configs are sotred in /etc/wireguard
-2.
+2. a SSH privat key per Server (or the same on each remote VPN server (not recommended))

 ### Packets